LeBron James NBA Playoffs Player Props: Lakers vs. Grizzlies

 LeBron James Insights vs. the Grizzlies

-- He's connected on 2.2 threes per game, or 13.7% of his team's makes from beyond the arc this season.
+- James is averaging 6.9 three-point field goal attempts per game this season, which is 14.7% of his team's tries from beyond the arc.

-- James' opponents, the Grizzlies, have one of the NBA's fastest tempos, ranking sixth with 104.1 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- James' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Grizzlies are one of the league's fastest, ranking sixth with 104.1 possessions per contest.

-- On defense, the Grizzlies have allowed 113 points per contest, which is 11th-best in the league.
+- The Grizzlies are the 11th-best defensive team in the NBA, conceding 113 points per contest.

-- Conceding 44.4 rebounds per game, the Grizzlies are the 21st-ranked team in the NBA.
+- On the boards, the Grizzlies are 21st in the league, giving up 44.4 rebounds per contest.

-- The Grizzlies are the 26th-ranked team in the NBA, conceding 26.4 assists per contest.
+- In terms of assists, the Grizzlies are ranked 26th in the NBA, giving up 26.4 per game.

-- Looking at 3-pointers, the Grizzlies are 25th in the NBA, allowing 13 makes per contest.
+- Conceding 13 made 3-pointers per game, the Grizzlies are the 25th-ranked team in the league.

 LeBron James vs. the Grizzlies